 - Are there any specific content or organization rules that apply?

-Follow the stated rules the first time you submit and to avoid your work being thrown in the “circular file” right off the bat.
+There are of course other rules to consider when composing a research abstract.
+But if you follow the stated rules the first time you submit your manuscript, you can avoid your work being thrown in the “circular file” right off the bat.

-The main purpose of your abstract is to lead researchers to your work (once it is published).
+The main purpose of your abstract is to lead researchers to the full text of your research paper.
 In scientific journals, abstracts let readers decide whether the research discussed is relevant to their own interests or study.
 Abstracts also help readers understand your main argument quickly.
 Consider these questions as you write your abstract: